Genivia/ugrep/README.md

                   arguments.

            --exclude=GLOB
-                  Skip files whose name matches GLOB (using wildcard matching).
-A glob  can  use  *,  ?,  and [...] as wildcards, and \ to quote a wildcard or backslash character literally.
+                  Skip files whose name matches GLOB using wildcard matching, same as -g !GLOB.
+GLOB can use **, *, ?, and [...] as wildcards, and
+                  \ to quote a wildcard or backslash character literally.
 If GLOB contains /, full pathnames are matched.
 Otherwise basenames are matched.
-                  Note that --exclude patterns take priority over  --include  pat- terns.
+Note  that  --exclude  patterns  take  priority  over --include patterns.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude  directories  whose  name  matches  GLOB  from recursive